The Alcohol and Other Drugs System in Australia

 There is a broad range of government, non-government and community sectors involved in the prevention of alcohol and other drug use and related harms in Australia.
 National campaigns regarding tobacco, alcohol and illicit drug use are delivered and jurisdictions also implement their own local programs aimed at preventing harms from alcohol and other drugs.

 There are a number of organisations which provide advocacy in the alcohol and other drugs field.
 These organisations generally represent the needs of those affected by alcohol and other drug use (people who use drugs and their loved ones) and those who provide services in the alcohol and other drugs area.
+These include the Australian Alcohol and other Drugs Council, the Australian Injecting and Illicit Drug User's League (AIVL) , Family Drug Support Australia and the Foundation for Alcohol Research and Education (FARE).

 The Alcohol and other Drugs Council of Australia (ADCA) is the peak body representing the interests of the non-government sector in Australia.
 For more information, see www.adca.org.au.